vicgoodall/book-awards/README.md

 # The Tortoise Book Prize

 ## Code Institute Milestone Project 3: Backend Development
-The Tortoise Book Prize Review Scheme that allows schools to engage with the book award, by students reading each of the nominated books and publishing reviews, under the supervision of their teacher.
+The Tortoise Book Prize is a children's book award given to one work of fiction annually.
+The Review Scheme is a project that allows schools to engage with the book award, by students reading each of the nominated books and publishing reviews, under the supervision of their teacher.
 The website tracks how many books a student has reviewed, and readers are encouraged to review all nominations by offering a certificate of completion and a book token at the end.

 # Initial Design
 ### Strategy